angiokas/M2PowerSeries/Notes.md

 ```

 Now if you go to the terminal or emacs, the Macualy2 command `viewHelp` should open a browser in your Windows parent operating system.

+## Setting up Github

+## HashTables VS MutableHashTables
+A hash table consists of: a class type, a parent type, and a set of key-value pairs.
+The keys and values can be anything.
+The access functions below accept a key and return the corresponding value.

+Main difference is that MutableHashTables are basically HashTables whose entries can be modified (changed, deleted, added).

+Which one is better for implementing power series as objects?
+Would a user want to be able to modify polynomials as an example?
+Probably not, since they can just make a new one and work with that one.
+So it does make sense to make it immutable, but in what scenarios do we need to be able to manipulate the values.